coelhof12/tcp-chat/README.md

 The project is fully implemented with the following features:

  - Message Broadcasting: Clients can send messages to everyone in the chat.
- - Command Handling: Commands like /list, /whisper, and /name are supported.
+ - Command Handling: Commands such as /list, /whisper, and /name are supported.
  - Graceful Connection Management: The server and client handle connections and disconnections seamlessly.

 Future enhancements: